 Norway Job Interview Tips

-Working abroad sounds like an adventure to many people.
-However, a job search in Norway requires more than just the obvious Norway CV writing and translation.
+The overseas career sounds like an adventure to many people.
+However, a job search in Norway requires more than just the obvious Norway CV with Norway cover letter writing and translation.
 You must pass the Norway job interview.
-You will face issues that probably did not even cross your mind when you start planning to find a job in Norway.
+You will face issues that probably did not even cross your mind when you start planning to find work in Norway.

 Do not be wrong about the impact a Norway job interview can have on the result of your adventure!
 For example, you will experience the unusual immigration rules and practices, job application procedures, the selection trends and the management culture.

-Remember, how you dress is the one of the most important parts of not being hired.
+Remember, how you dress is the one of the most important parts of not being hired for available jobs.
 So, check the Norway dress code

 The number of job interviews varies, depending on the company, the position and whether or not tests are involved.
 The psychological testing is used only for management positions.
 Assessment centers are becoming more common.

 Punctuality is essential.
 Prepare yourself for the Norway job interview.
 Before an interview find out information about the company you want to work for.
 Bring certified copies of grades, diplomas and recommendations translated into Norwegian or at least in English to the job interview.
 You will never get a second chance to make a first impression!